 Love is all there is.

 Kayla, my daughter, is almost always the rock she was born to be.
-Her optimism in the face of a parent’s worst nightmare has always been so difficult for me.
-I’ve always felt her stoic, heartbreaking cheerfulness was the hardest to bear.
+Her optimism in the face of a parent’s worst nightmare has been the most difficult part for me.
+I thought her stoic, heartbreaking cheerfulness was the hardest to bear.

 I was wrong.